 These should be inserted into the meat before it goes into the oven or onto the barbecue, with the dial facing forward so you can read it easily.

-- Cons: We found that many models had the Fahrenheit measurements in larger font than the Celsius or had small font overall, which could make it tricky to read through the glass of the oven door.
+Cons: We found many models had the Fahrenheit measurements in larger font than the Celsius or had small font overall, which could make it tricky to read through the oven door.
 Make sure you choose one with a dial that's easy to read.
 Look for an ovenproof thermometer with a silicone cover around the display to protect fingers from accidental burns.

 These can either be digital or analogue.